attilathedud/HellboundHackers/Stegano/README.md

 Definitely looks like binary - just convert the 'o's to '0's and you will get your answer after converting to ascii.

+## Stegano 4
+This is based off another simple method.
+Take the third letter in each word to get your answer.
+The site expects spaces inbetween words when submitting the answer.

+## Stegano 8
+Had to get help with this due to poor eyesight.
+Answer is c.